Personal Finance in Canada Checklist: How To Manage Your Personal Finances

 If you use credit cards regularly, your balances are increasing, or you have multiple loans, there is a risk of losing control.
 Debts can spiral very quickly, especially if you take out loans and credit cards with high interest rates.

-There are several effective strategies for debt reduction in Canada.
+There are several effective strategies for debt reduction.
 Here are our tips:

 - Use savings before borrowing money.
-One of the golden rules to follow when managing your personal finances is to use savings before borrowing money.
+One of the golden rules to follow is to use savings before borrowing money.
 If you take out a loan, you’ll have to pay interest, which will mean that you pay back more than you borrow.
 Paying off loans and clearing debts using your savings will help to lower monthly payments.
 It will also help you to improve your credit score.

 - Transfer your credit card balance.
 Many credit card providers offer incentives for new customers, including 0% balance transfers.
 If you have a credit card and you’re paying interest, look for offers to transfer your balance to a card with a lower interest rate.

 - Seek expert advice.
 If your debts are increasing and you’re at risk of missing payments, it’s crucial to seek expert advice.
-Canadian finance experts and advisers can offer tailored advice and recommendations to help you manage your debts and prevent the situation from getting worse.
-Look for reputable Canada money advice firms and use online resources from trusted websites.
+Finance experts and advisers can offer tailored advice and recommendations to help you manage your debts and prevent the situation from getting worse.
+Look for reputable firms and use online resources from trusted websites.

 - Avoid temptation.
 For many of us, it’s difficult to avoid temptation.
 If we see something we want to buy, we put it on a credit card and vow to pay it off later.
 The trouble is that this kind of attitude to personal finance can contribute to living beyond our means and accruing debt.
 If you find it hard to keep your credit cards in your wallet, cut them up, lower the limit, or give them to a friend or your partner to look after.